openmobilehub/android-omh-auth/README.md

 Additionally for more information about the OMH Auth functions, [Docs](https://openmobilehub.github.io/omh-auth).

+# Provider Implementations / Plugins

+OMH Auth SDK is open-source, promoting community collaboration and plugin support from other auth providers to enhance capabilities and expand supported auth services.
+More details can be found at [the wiki](https://github.com/openmobilehub/omh-auth/wiki/Creating-a-custom-implementation).

 # Contributing

 Please contribute!
 We will gladly review any pull requests.
 Make sure to read